 All hounds over 12 months of age must be registered with GMA.
 All hounds under 12 months of age must be authorised by GMA.
-Application forms for authorising hound pups are available on the GMA website www.gma.vic.gov.au
+You can apply for authorising hound pups through MyGL at licencing.gma.vic.gov.au

 Remember, the fewer hounds you use, the greater chance you have of controlling their movements.
 Greater control over your hounds will assist you to ensure that hounds do not enter prohibited areas.